cypress-io/cypress-documentation/content/api/commands/origin.md

-When navigating to a secondary origin using `cy.visit()`, it is essential to trigger the navigation **after** entering the origin callback, otherwise a cross-domain error will be thrown.
+When navigating to a secondary origin using `cy.visit()`, it is essential to trigger the navigation **after** entering the origin callback, otherwise a cross-origin error will be thrown.

 ```js
 // Do things in primary domain...